 I will give resources that give insight into toxic leadership at the very bottom of this post.
 Before I give references to churches that may have toxic leadership I will share some examples in the news and bible references on safe/ good shepherds…( I survived toxic leadership when my loving hometown church was taken over by a cult leader.-see more No Non-cents Nanna posts.)

 A chain is only as strong as its weakest link. where are the weak links in preventing the spread of COVID-19?

-Each person is a congregation will have to seek God for the answers themselves.
-(See Toxic Leadership Section in this blog to better inform yourself.)
+Each person in a congregation will have to seek God for the answers themselves.
+(See the Toxic Leadership Section in this blog to better inform yourself.)